 To encourage and develop the pursuit and expression of such interests in all suitable ways.

 Hours: 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:00 p.m.
 Call for appointments if needed after posted Office Hours.

 The mission of the Department of Veterans’ Services (DVS) is to be the leading advocate for the more than half-million veterans of the Commonwealth and their families and survivors.

 DVS establishes policy, proposes legislation, ensures adequate funding for veterans programs is included in the Governor’s budget, and represents the interests of veterans in matters coming before the General Court.

 In addition, DVS represents all state agencies and individual veterans before the federal Department of Veterans Affairs in securing federal compensation and other benefits that might be available.

 It also administers the needs-based benefits program (M.G.L.
 C. 115) through Veterans’ Service Officers in each municipality of the Commonwealth, and also provides state funding to organizations offering homeless shelter, transitional housing, and outreach services to veterans.

-Open pantry depends entirely on donations.
+There isn't a link for this site.
+The Monson Open Pantry depends entirely on donations.
 Canned and dried good donations can be made at: St. Patrick’s Church, the United Methodist Church, First Church, IGA Adams, Curtis Insurance Agency, the Monson Senior Center and the Monson Free Library.

 Please check the expiration date on all foods as Open Pantry cannot distribute foods with expired dates, including canned goods.